-5. Course and Degree Requirements [amended 5/11/10; 5/5/11; 12/22]
+5. Course and Degree Requirements [amended 5/11/10; 5/5/11; 12/22; 5/13/24]

 (f) Regular Attendance.
-Regular attendance to class meetings in all courses is expected and required of all students in accordance with the rule to be announced by the Instructor at the beginning of each course.
+In accordance with ABA Standard 308(a), the right to take exams, as well as the privilege of continuing as a student at the School of Law, is conditioned on regular attendance and satisfactory completion of coursework.
 Unless the instructor has announced a rule allowing fewer absences, or except for extraordinary circumstances, however, a student enrolled in a first-year course may not accumulate class hour absences in excess of twice the credit hours in any particular course during the term, and a student enrolled in any other course may not accumulate class hour absences in excess of three times the credit hours in that course during the term.
 Class hours will be calculated on a fifty-minute basis.
 Absent agreement of the instructor, missing all or part of a class counts as missing all of the class minutes for that class.
 Attendance will be taken in class and attendance records will be kept for one year.
 Violation of this attendance rule shall subject the student to the penalties of section (g) below.
-Upon the recommendation of the Instructor involved, the Dean or Associate Dean for Academic Affairs and Student Compliance may waive violation of this rule for extraordinary circumstances. [amended 4/19/11; 11/18/22]
+The attendance requirement is not subject to modification by a professor, nor may a professor excuse an absence.
+If the absences allowed under this provision have been exhausted, the Associate Dean for Academic Affairs may grant leave and relief from the regular attendance requirement in extraordinary circumstances, including but not limited to: (1) military service; (2) representing the law school at a moot court, mock trial, law review, or official function; (3) jury duty; (4) religious observances; (5) the birth of a child; (6) the death of an immediate family member to include grandparents; (7) major non-elective surgery or a prolonged hospital stay; or (8) to comply with federal or state antidiscrimination laws, other applicable laws, or SIU policies.
+Students must provide proof of the reason for the absence.
+The Associate Dean for Academic Affairs may consider the reasons why a student exhausted their absences prior to seeking leave, as well as whether the number of classes missed impairs the student's ability to learn the course content.
+The Associate Dean for Academic Affairs will not grant leave from the rules requiring regular attendance unless the request shows extraordinary circumstances or an unavoidable circumstance.
+If leave is not granted, the Associate Dean for Academic Affairs will discuss with the student options for withdrawing from a course and retaking in a future semester. [amended 4/19/11; 11/18/22; 5/13/24]